 Along with the marvels of intact fish dishes, various forms of stir fried fish are also common in Thai cuisine.
 Pad pla keun chai is a fantastic dish that’s flavored with oyster sauce and fried in combination with red chillies and baby celery leaves.

-If there’s one dish that boasts the quintessential tastes of Thai dishes on a single plate it’s pla chon lui suan.
+If there’s one Thai dish that boasts the quintessential tastes of Thai cuisine on a single plate it’s pla chon lui suan.

 Steamed with a garden of vegetables, coated in a fiery hot and dangerously tart dressing, and topped with pungent slices of raw garlic and mint sprigs, each mouthful delivers a blast of culinary delight.